-Ariel produced the Center working paper “Collaborative Versus Technocratic Policymaking: California's Statewide Water Plan" as her thesis for a 2007 Masters degree at the University of California, Berkeley in City and Regional Planning with a concentration in Environmental Planning.
-The paper compares the collaborative 2005 Water Plan Update to the previous 1998 version, which was developed through a more traditional agency-driven process.
-Ariel has presented her research findings at national conferences hosted by the American Political Science Association and the U.S. Army Corps of Engineers, as well as the California state conference of the American Planning Association.
-Ariel has fourteen years of experience as a newspaper reporter covering county, city, and regional land-use and governance issues.
+Ms. Ambruster produced the Center’s working paper “Collaborative Versus Technocratic Policymaking: California's Statewide Water Plan" as her UC Berkeley Master’s thesis in City and Regional Planning, concentrating in Environmental Planning.
+The paper compares the outcomes of the first collaborative California Water Plan process to the prior traditional agency-driven process.
+She has presented her research findings at national conferences hosted by the American Political Science Association and the U.S. Army Corps of Engineers, as well as the California state conference of the American Planning Association.
+Ariel has fourteen years of experience as a newspaper reporter covering county, city and regional land-use and governance issues.
 She completed coursework at UC Berkeley's Graduate School of Journalism after earning a B.A. with highest honors in Political Science at California State University Long Beach.